- How to?

 This parameter will be required to run the action plan.

-For the name of the project to open, it must be specified in parameter by the developer.
+For the name of the project to open, it must be specified as parameter by the developer.

 Tip: If possible, the parameters should be defined when creating the action plans in order for these action plans to be re-used for different projects.